linear-b/gitstream/docs/examples.md

 ### Assign the relevant reviewers to PRs

-Not every review is equal, getting the right one is improtant to get high quality feedback.
+Not every review is equal, getting the right one is important to get high quality feedback.
 Using `rankByGitBlame` or `rankByGitActivity` makes this data driven.

 For example here, when using `rankByGitBlame` and setting `gt` to 25 which stands for the {==greater-than sign==}: `>`, only those who contributed **more** than 25% of lines overall are selected.
 Applying `random` will choose one from the list.